 - Consult with your Hannah vet!
 Remember, they are the experts and can tell you what your Pet’s ideal weight should be and can recommend the best feeding and exercise regimen for your furry family member.

 - Free-feeding is generally considered to be the wrong way to feed a dog and can make weight loss difficult.
 Instead, feed your Pet 2-3 times per day and remove the food after a period of time.
 This will train your Pet to eat on a schedule.
 Combining this with a regular exercise schedule can contribute greatly to helping to maintain a healthy weight.

 Do you have an overweight Pet, or do you suspect you might?
 Hannah will work with you to identify the feeding, exercise and lifestyle habits that will help your Pet live a long, healthy, happy life.
 Our TLC program provides a complete healthcare plan which includes surgeries, emergencies, preventative and dental care, medications and vaccinations.
 We also provide the best food for your Pet and behavioral training!

-To learn more about how you can enroll the Pets you already have into Hannah’s Total Lifetime Care (TLC), or to meet some of the wonderful pets looking for a new home, please visit us at Clackamas Town Center and Washington Square Mall.
+To learn more about how you can enroll your Pets into Hannah’s Total Lifetime Care program, please visit our Placement Centers at Clackamas Town Center and Washington Square Mall.